 Illinois State University was founded in 1857 as the first teacher-preparation school in Illinois.
 More than 150 years after it was founded, ISU continues to be a leader in preparing successful teachers.
 In fact, ISU is the largest preparer of teachers in the state of Illinois.
 Eighty-seven percent of Illinois public school districts employ at least one ISU alum and one out of four new teachers in the state is an ISU graduate.

-PARTNER, NEIGHBORS, and TEACHER+PLUS projects have each brought together parents, teachers, principals, district personnel, community members, university students, staff and faculty to develop, guide, and execute the collaborative work.
-As a university community, and alongside our partners, we are agents and advocates of social justice, and in solidarity we stand at the ready to find creative solutions to challenges encountered every day and to help leverage resources to work toward that end and on the foundation of teaching and learning.
-Our work translates not only service to our university students as they study to become teachers in and for Chicago, but contributes to the intellectual and human development of communities, schools, teachers, and children.
-It is a resounding practical representation of how we strive to realize the democratic ideal.
+As a university community, and alongside our partners, we are agents and advocates of social justice, and in solidarity we strive to find creative solutions to challenges encountered every day and to help leverage resources to work toward that end.
+Our work translates not only to service for our university students as they study to become teachers in and for our partner communities but contributes to the intellectual and human development of communities, schools, teachers, and children across Illinois.

-Over the past 13 years, the Chicago Teacher Education Pipeline has been recognized as an exemplary model earning national acclaim from the American Association of Colleges for Teacher Education, National Network for Educational Renewal, National Broadcasting Society, Association of Teacher Educators, and the American Educational Studies Association.
+NCUE’s pipeline model has earned national acclaim from the American Association of Colleges for Teacher Education, National Network for Educational Renewal, National Broadcasting Society, Association of Teacher Educators, and the American Educational Studies Association.
 These national and international awards recognize work that fosters the development of quality teaching, research and professional education practices that promote diversity, equity, and service-learning.